 The key to feeding a small dog a raw meat diet is properly sizing each meal.
-Steer clear of small bones that your dog could easily choke on, such as chicken wings, instead opting for mid-sized options like our beef knuckle bones and stuffed beef tracheas.
+Steer clear of small bones that your dog could easily choke on, such as chicken wings, instead opting for mid-sized options like our bison patella bones.
 You will also want to avoid giving your small dog an entire slab of meat; instead, reach for one of our popular ground mixes or smaller whole proteins, such as our beef-stuffed quails.

 Order Our Optimally Balanced Raw Dog Food Now!